monde/mms2r/README.txt

   puts "does the MMS have video? #{!mms.media['video/quicktime'].nil?}"

-  #remove the media that was put to temporary disk
+  #remove all the media that was put to temporary disk
   mms.purge

 == REQUIREMENTS: